aemysites/mandeep294-250825/README.md

 3. [Web Performance](https://www.aem.live/developer/keeping-it-100)
 4. [Markup, Sections, Blocks, and Auto Blocking](https://www.aem.live/developer/markup-sections-blocks)

-Furthermore, we encourage you to watch the recordings of any of our previous presentations or sessions:
+Furthremore, we encourage you to watch the recordings of any of our previous presentations or sessions:
 - [Getting started with AEM Authoring and Edge Delivery Services](https://experienceleague.adobe.com/en/docs/events/experience-manager-gems-recordings/gems2024/aem-authoring-and-edge-delivery)

 ## Prerequisites